 Bottom: Potential enhancements to 1st St./Columbia Blvd. intersection and the overlook area east of the intersection.
-A bike access trail utilizing existing rightof-way can be seen in the lower right corner parking, planting areas and a vehicular turn around Source: Corridor Master Plan (2015)
+A bike access trail utilizing existing rightof-way can be seen in the lower right corner

+Top: Concept view of overlook feature integrated with pedestrian walkways, on-street parking, planting areas and a vehicular turn around Source: Corridor Master Plan (2015)